EMPAT94/empat94.github.io/_gs/Chapter 19 - Speed Levelling 1.md

 Just as I reached the entrance, I heard Betty's declaration as her splinter merged with her original: "This is level 9 of the Tutorial Dungeon - Yakawawiak's Pit!"

-We watched with abject fascination as the hulking frame was lifted off the ground.
+We watched with abject fascination as the hulking frame lifted off the ground.
 I had a feeling the beast was staring right at me, with one eye red.
 I checked my mana points - 400 remaining.
 So four of the spells hit home.
 And all they did was give it an itch.
 This was going to be a difficult fight.

 <br />